rosslazer/blog/content/posts/use-it-or-lose-it-p1.md

 Every shift in computer infrastructure has been accompanied by a correlating pricing model.
 Let’s look at the evolution of software pricing.

 ### Perpetual Licensing
-When the only way to run software was to buy the servers they ran on, it made sense to treat them like hardware as a Capital Expenditure.
+When the only way to run software was to buy the servers it ran on, it made sense to treat software like hardware as a Capital Expenditure.
 Customers would buy a version of said software with a big principal outlay in the first year, then pay 10-20% of that cost each year for maintenance and support.
 Usually, four years in a “refresh” would happen due to a newer version or a change in the license.
 This is when the dreadful software license audit would take place and coincided with a datacenter infrastructure overhaul.

 ### Subscription
 A myriad of trends made it economical and acceptable to purchase software as a managed service.
 Salesforce was one of the original kings of this — by getting in the door with a single salesperson and charging per user.
 Subscription software usually starts out cheaper than purchasing a pereptual license but can get out of control over time as consumption of the software increases.
 Given the opaqueness of the unit (i.e. user, server, GB ingested, API calls, etc ) and the need of the vendor to cover fixed costs, it’s difficult to optimize.